-NURS 709-O Nursing Technology and Health Care Information Systems
+NURS 709-O Nursing Technology and Health Care Information Systems support for both evidence-based practice and administrative decision-making.

-In this course are discuss a variety of applications of informatics in advanced nursing practice as well as current trends for health care delivery transformation across a variety of settings, as well as ethical, social issues in healthcare informatics; and consumer informatics.
-The foundations for the integration of information sciences and computer sciences are provided as support for both evidence-based practice and administrative decision-making.
 Emphasis on the demonstration of conceptual abilities and technical skills essential to manage patient care data with clinical information systems.
 Current issues, health literacy and challenges in using clinical information systems are also explored.
 Students are introduced to the specialty of nursing informatics, the information system life-cycle, telemedicine and the use of technology to enhance nursing care and patient safety.
 Finally, the process of designing, using and manipulating small and large databases for the analysis of patient results is discussed.